-During the three months ended March 31, 2015, we borrowed \$100,000 and \$20,000 from a shareholder and an related-party entity, which is under common management and control, respectively for working capital.
+During the nine months ended September 30, 2015, we borrowed \$100,000 from a shareholder, which is under common management and control, respectively for working capital.

 Management expects to keep operating costs to a minimum until cash is available through financing or operating activities.
 Management plans to continue to seek, in addition to equity financing, other sources of financing (e.g. bank loan, line of credit, shareholder loan) on favorable terms; however, there are no assurances that any such financing can be obtained on favorable terms, if at all.
 If we are unable to generate profits sufficient to cover our operating costs or unable to obtain additional funds for our working capital needs, we may need to cease or curtail operations.
 Furthermore, there is no assurance the net proceeds from any successful financing arrangement will be sufficient to cover cash requirements during the initial stages of the Company's operations.